 Private Dining Room

-There is a wood-panelled private dining room that has elegant circular tables and an intimate gracious air about it.
+There is a wood-panelled private dining room that has elegant circular tables and intimate gracious air about it.
 This is often booked for private dinners and pre-event drinks.

 Members’ Dining Room (restaurant)